 The kidneys and the liver are linked closely, so anything that injures one is likely to impact the other.
 Similar to liver symptoms, kidney diseases also present with nonspecific symptoms.
 Be aware of these symptoms when it comes to your kidneys:

-Before you even think twice about legal actions for your injury, talk to your doctor about your symptoms immediately.
-She may suggest discontinuing the drug or switching to a different one, and—in mild cases—the symptoms could disappear.
+Before considering legal action for your injury, talk to your doctor about your symptoms immediately.
+They may suggest discontinuing the drug or switching to a different one, and—in mild cases—the symptoms could disappear.
 In more severe cases, further treatment may be required.
 If you think you might have a drug injury after speaking with your physician, we can help.